 Shared Interest is an ethical investment organisation which aims to alleviate poverty by helping people in remote and disadvantaged communities, to trade and earn a living.

-We act co-operatively with over 11,500 investors coming together to achieve a common goal, pooling their £40 million of investments.
-We then use these funds to provide loans and credit facilities primarily fair trade businesses, to ensure that fairtrade farmers are paid on time for their crops.
+We act co-operatively with over 11,500 investors coming together to achieve a common goal, pooling their £44 million of investments.
+We then use these funds to provide loans and credit facilities to primarily fair trade businesses, to ensure that farmers are paid on time for their crops.

-Your ethical investment may not make you rich but it will enrich the lives of others.
+Your ethical investment will not make you rich but it will enrich the lives of others.